Sandro Botticelli: Mythological subjects of the 1480s

 The masterpieces Primavera (c.
 1482) and The Birth of Venus (c.
 1485) are not a pair, but are inevitably discussed together; both are in the Uffizi.
 They are among the most famous paintings in the world, and icons of the Italian Renaissance.
 As depictions of subjects from classical mythology on a very large scale they were virtually unprecedented in Western art since classical antiquity.
-Together with the smaller and less celebrated Venus and Mars and Pallas and the Centaur, they have been endlessly analysed by art historians, with the main themes being: the emulation of ancient painters and the context of wedding celebrations, the influence of Renaissance Neo-Platonism, and the identity of the commissioners and possible models for the figures.
+Together with the smaller and less celebrated Venus and Mars and Pallas and the Centaur, they have been endlessly analysed by art historians, with the main themes being: the emulation of ancient painters and the context of wedding celebrations, the influence of Renaissance Neoplatonism, and the identity of the commissioners and possible models for the figures.

 Though all carry differing degrees of complexity in their meanings, they also have an immediate visual appeal that accounts for their enormous popularity.
 All show dominant and beautiful female figures in an idyllic world of feeling, with a sexual element.
 Continuing scholarly attention mainly focuses on the poetry and philosophy of contemporary Renaissance humanists.
 The works do not illustrate particular texts; rather, each relies upon several texts for its significance.
 Their beauty was characterized by Vasari as exemplifying "grace" and by John Ruskin as possessing linear rhythm.
 The pictures feature Botticelli's linear style at its most effective, emphasized by the soft continual contours and pastel colours.

 The Primavera and the Birth were both seen by Vasari in the mid-16th century at the Villa di Castello, owned from 1477 by Lorenzo di Pierfrancesco de' Medici, and until the publication in 1975 of a Medici inventory of 1499, it was assumed that both works were painted specifically for the villa.
-Recent scholarship suggests otherwise: the Primavera, also known as the Allegory of Spring, was painted for Lorenzo di Pierfrancesco's townhouse in Florence, and The Birth of Venus was commissioned by someone else for a different site.
+In the second half of the last century scholarship suggested otherwise: the Primavera was painted for Lorenzo di Pierfrancesco's townhouse in Florence, with Pallas and the Centaur as its companion piece.
+The Birth of Venus was commissioned by someone else for a different site.